Ihinr-nOS/CcHub-Ihinr-nOS/README.md

 # PureHarmony Documentation

-Welcome to the PureHarmony Project documentation repository.
-This repository hosts the documentation for the PureHarmony Project, an Green Hat project dedicated to developing an open-source, vendor-neutral Operating System (OS) platform.
-PureHarmony builds upon Oniro from OpenHarmony foundation, extending its capabilities to provide a versatile platform for smart devices across various industries.
+Welcome to the IhinrẹnOS  Project documentation repository.
+This repository hosts the documentation for the IhinrẹnOS  Project, a CcHub project dedicated to developing an open-source, vendor-neutral Operating System (OS) platform.
+IhinrẹnOS  builds upon PureHarmony from Oniro-OpenHarmony foundation, extending its capabilities to provide a versatile platform for smart devices across various industries.

 ## Documentation Structure